I-Sam-I/Connect_4/README.md

   - `pygame_v3`
     <br>
     `pygame_v3` is the third version.
 The user can still customize the board; however, there are restrictions now.
 The maximum number of rows and columns depends on the user's screen size.
-I used dropdowns TODO
+I used dropdowns to limit the user's input.
+I used `drawbox` and `draw` from `ptext` to display the winner correctly without overflowing.
+The rest is the same.

 - **main.py**
   <br>
-  All the code for the game is here.
+  `main.py` is the improved and cleaner version of `pygame_v3`.

 - **ptext.py**
   <br>